parse-community/docs/_includes/android/queries.md

 });
 ```

-You can add additional constraints to the newly created `%{ParseQuery}` that act as an 'and' operator.
+You can add additional constraints to the newly created `ParseQuery` that act as an 'and' operator.

 Note that we do not, however, support GeoPoint or non-filtering constraints (e.g. `whereNear`, `withinGeoBox`, `setLimit`, `skip`, `orderBy...`, `include`) in the subqueries of the compound query.